 You can download a current CSV of your samples at any time, make changes in a spreadsheet tool, and re-upload it.

-Marker names must exist in your marker catalog.
-If a column header doesn't match a known marker, this will be ignored
+Test names must exist in your test catalog.
+If a column header doesn't match a known test, this will be ignored

 Changing status to 'Shipped'

-Now that you've added samples to your order, you'll need to add a tracking URL to ship the orders to the laboratory.
+Now that you've added samples to your order, you can add a tracking URL to ship the orders to the laboratory.

 In this article, we'll explore how you can process orders in more detail.